Steps to Safeguard Affiliate Marketers from Dangerous Scams

 How Do You Know it?

 My curiosity about the site carried me further to investigate it in details and the TRUTH of it unfolded one by one.
-I searched his Top 5 Recommended Internet Businesses.
+I searched for his Top 5 Recommended Internet Businesses.

 There’s no doubt of it that it’s a scam review site.
 They review home business opportunities like internet marketing, MLM, network marketing and other work from home opportunities, also known as BizOps, the execution of business plans promoting a certain product and getting paid.